 Practice positive thinking.
 The desire to avoid failure is a very poor motivator.
 To prime yourself for success, you must learn to banish negative thoughts.
 Instead of thinking, “I have to do well on this exam to gain admission because I m tired of trying,” think, “I will do well on this exam because I have studied as much as I can and because I know what I need to do to be successful.”

 Sleep well and eat well.
 Few regular activities have as much of a bearing on stress and anxiety levels than resting your brain and eating well.
 Take care of yourself always, but pay extra close attention in the days leading up to the test.
+If you need help getting sleep, you should try checking out the cbg isolate insulate products.

 2. On Exam Day